top of page

 Travelling to Vietnam can be as cheap or expensive as you want it to be.
 If you stick to just street food and hostels, travelling to Vietnam is incredibly cheap with a reasonable budget of around $25-30 being adequate.
 While the conversions can get a bit tricky (you’re always a millionaire in Vietnam), you will eventually get used to it.
 Excluding our flights to Vietnam, we averaged $76 per day for the two of us - which included buying a bike and staying in mid-range accommodation.
 If you want to learn more about what we spent during our 26-day motorcycle trip have a look at our Vietnam Budget Report.

-VIETNAM TRAVEL TIPS
+TRAVEL TIPS FOR VIETNAM

 Vietnam is a long skinny country, and if sitting on a bus or train for 11 hours is not your idea of a fun time, you may well want to consider domestic flights.
 Skyscanner.com or Kiwi.com are handy tools for finding great flight deals.
 However, transport from one place to the next is fairly easy in Vietnam and is quite efficient.
 We recommend using BookAway or 12Go website to view bus and boat schedules ahead of time as these are often sold out well in advance, particularly in the busier seasons.

-SIGHTS & HIGHLIGHTS OF VIETNAM
+REGIONS & HIGHLIGHTS OF VIETNAM

 Seeing that Vietnam is such a big and diverse country, there are heaps of incredible things to do, making it a one-stop-shop country for both culture and adventure.